MicrosoftDocs/dataexplorer-docs/data-explorer/devops.md

 ### Create a Query Server Gate task

 If required, create a task to run a query against a cluster and gate the release progress pending Query Results Row Count.
-The Server Query Gate task is an agentless job, meaning that the query runs directly on the Azure DevOps server.
+The Server Query Gate task is an agentless job, meaning that the query runs directly on the Azure DevOps Server.

 1. In the **Tasks** tab, select **+** by **Agentless job** and search for **Azure Data Explorer**.